Black-Box PWPP Is Not Turing-Closed: Introduction

 \paragraph{Our result.} We show that black-box non-adaptive access to a \PWPP oracle is insufficient to simulate even two adaptive collision-finding steps.
-Concretely, we define a natural search problem \NestedCollision on a pair of shrinking functions and prove that it lies in the adaptive Turing closure of \PWPP but does not admit a black-box many-one reduction to the \PWPP-complete problem \Collision relative to a random oracle.
-Throughout, ``black-box'' means that the reduction constructs an oracle-aided \Collision instance whose gates may query the underlying oracles, and it must produce a \NestedCollision solution using only its own oracle access together with the \Collision-witness returned by the \PWPP oracle.
-Crucially, the reduction must succeed given an arbitrary witness received from the \PWPP oracle.
+Concretely, we define a natural search problem \NestedCollision on a pair of shrinking functions and prove that it lies in the adaptive Turing closure of \PWPP but does not admit an efficient black-box many-one reduction to the \PWPP-complete problem \Collision.
+Throughout, ``black-box'' means we operate in the decision-tree model for search problems.
+In this setting, the reduction accesses the input instances exclusively via shallow decision trees that query individual truth-table entries.
+It consists of a forward part that computes the entries of an induced \Collision instance, and a backward part that must produce a \NestedCollision solution using only its own queries together with a provided \Collision witness.
+Crucially, the backward part must succeed given an arbitrary valid witness to the induced \Collision instance.
+At a high level, the separation follows a simple principle.
+A witness for a \Collision instance given by a shallow decision-tree formulation induces a small transcript of oracle queries.
+By analyzing random instances of \NestedCollision, we show that, for all large enough input lengths, there always exists a valid \Collision witness whose joint transcript misses at least one ingredient needed to assemble a full \NestedCollision solution.
+Because the transcript is incomplete and the backward reduction is shallow, the reduction is forced to output a candidate solution whose correctness is not yet logically forced.
+Via an adversarial argument, we then complete the unqueried entries of the functions, rendering this candidate output invalid and defeating the reduction.

-Our separation between \Collision and \NestedCollision resolves the power of adaptive collision-finding queries by establishing a black-box separation between \PWPP and its adaptive Turing closure.
+Our separation between \Collision and \NestedCollision pins down the power of adaptive collision-finding queries by establishing a black-box separation between \PWPP and its adaptive Turing closure.
 Our results isolate \PWPP in a unique intermediate tier among the standard \TFNP subclasses with respect to closure properties.
 Namely, \PWPP is strictly more resilient than \PPP due to robustness with respect to non-adaptive Turing reductions, yet structurally different from the major part of \TFNP that is closed under adaptive Turing reductions.

-At a high level, the separation follows a simple principle.
-A witness for a \Collision instance given by an oracle-aided circuit induces a small transcript of oracle queries.
-We show that, for random instances of \NestedCollision, there is always a valid \Collision witness whose transcript misses at least one ingredient needed to assemble a \NestedCollision solution, forcing the reduction to basically ``guess,'' which has a negligible success probability.

-Adapting our techniques to separating the non-adaptive and adaptive Turing closures of \PPP is left for future work.
+Extending our result to separate the non-adaptive and adaptive Turing closures of \PPP is left for future work.